bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

 then an error is printed.
 The shell ONLY checks in the places listed in the `PATH` environment variable.

-Navigate to the `1-Shell` directory and list the contents.
+Navigate to the `shell` directory and list the contents.
 You will notice that there is a program (executable file) called `hello` in this directory.
 Now, try to run the program by entering:

     hello

 You should get an error saying that hello cannot be found.
-That is because the directory `/home/swc/SWC-bootcamp/1-Shell` is not in the `PATH`.
+That is because this directory is not in the `PATH`.
 You can run the `hello` program by entering:

     ./hello